stal-ix/stal-ix.github.io/FS.md

 lrwxrwxrwx    1 pg       10000           37 Dec 11 06:08 system -> /ix/store/oQfJCY3xa3jlPkNf-rlm-system
 ```

-Actually, these are "roots" by which the **IX** package manager can understand what is actively used in /ix/store/ and what can be safely removed using the `ix gc` command.
+In fact, these are the "roots" that the **IX** package manager can use to figure out what is actively used in /ix/store/ and what can be safely removed using the `ix gc` command.

 Some realms are predefined:

-/ix/realm/system - the "system" realm, it contains code needed to boot the OS.
+/ix/realm/system - the "system" realm, contains the code necessary to boot the OS.

-Root folders /etc, /bin look at the system realm:
+The root folders /etc, /bin look at the system realm:

 ```shell
 pg-> ls -la /bin /etc